regal/regal-cli/README.md

 When one or more options are specified, a new game instance is generated with those game options.
 For more information, see the Regal Game Library's [configuration docs](https://github.com/regal/regal#configuration).

 **The default values will be used if no option overrides were specified in `regal.json`, `package.json`, or the CLI.
 If an option is specified in one of these configuration files, there is no need to specify it in the CLI command.
-The CLI options override everything else, so they are used to bundle games differently than specified in the configuration file.*
+The CLI options override everything else, so they are used to play games configured differently than they are specified in their configuration files.*

 ### Examples